iuctil/tla/content/docs/prologue/introduction.md

 ## TLA

-The TLA addresses these gaps by delivering:
-* an online Total Performance System (TPS) that provides disaster medicine performance measures using a proven approach already being used successfully in military contexts
-* an online Best Practices and Learning Platform (BPLP) that provides broadly accessible insights, best practices, and learning tools for disaster and battlefield medicine based on extensive research capabilities

 The TLA supports:
 *	the ability to synthesize real-time data obtained in the field contextualized by additional open-source databases
 *	continuous learning for iteratively improving disaster healthcare
 *	an ability to identify lessons learned in the civilian context for dissemination and use in optimizing military healthcare during large scale combat operations (e.g., massive numbers of casualties)

+The TLA addresses the gaps in evaluation of technology in disaster environments, research in disaster technologies, and the development of best practices for disaster and battlefield medicine by delivering:
+* an online Total Performance System (TPS) that provides disaster medicine performance measures using a proven approach already being used successfully in military contexts
+* an online Best Practices and Learning Platform (BPLP) that provides broadly accessible insights, best practices, and learning tools for disaster and battlefield medicine based on extensive research capabilities

-### Total Performance System
+### Total Performance System (TPS)

 {{< alert icon="👉" text="TO DO" />}}

 * Add link to TPS.
 We can also host public content from TPS (expose graphs, charts, etc.).

-* Add description of TPS
+The online Total Performance System (TPS) provides disaster medicine performance measures using a proven approach already being used successfully in military contexts.

 ### Best Practices and Learning Platform (BPLP)

-{{< alert icon="👉" text="TODO.
-Please edit me." />}}

-Describe what BPLP is and its purpose.
+The online Best Practices and Learning Platform (BPLP) provides broadly accessible insights, best practices, and learning tools for disaster and battlefield medicine based on extensive research capabilities.

 ## Go further